luluxie/appstore_screenshot_generator/README.md

 ## How To

 ### Replace placeholder with your own screenshots
 Right click on the placeholder image and select “Replace Image…”, this will keep the right size.
-Make sure to select a screenshot or image with a 1242 X 2208 pixel size.
+Make sure you select a screenshot or image with a 1242 X 2208 pixel size.

 ![GitHub Logo](/assets/howto_replace_image.png)